 OK, So Why Should I Need A Compliance Manual?

-The Regulator expects a firm to have a personalised and firm-specific compliance or operational manual pertinent to the firm and embedded within its procedures and culture.
+The Regulator expects a firm to have a personalised and firm-specific compliance operating procedures manual pertinent to the firm and embedded within its processes and culture.

-Most on-line and centrally maintained manuals offered by some consultants are considered NOT to be personalised, firm specific OR relevant enough to the individual firm.
+Most on-line and centrally maintained manuals offered by some consultancies are considered NOT to be personalised, firm specific OR relevant enough to the individual firm.

-As bought by IFAs, Private Banks, GI Brokers, Payment Providers, Portfolio and Asset Managers and others!
+Similar Products bought by IFAs, Private Banks, GI Brokers, Payment Providers, MSBs, EMIs, Portfolio and Asset Managers and others!

-An additional function is where the firm can articulate how they expect the advisers to operate and the standards that they are expected to adhere to.
+An additional function is where the firm can articulate how they expect the staff to operate and the standards that they are expected to adhere to.

 But what do I put in it?